rubensworks/article-privacy-decentralized/content/related-work.md

 Make a simple overview figure of the specs in Solid and how they work together?
 {:.todo}

+For this work, we assume a decentralized environment as provided by Solid and its used standards to illustrate our use case.
+Furthermore, we will introduce extensions of the used standards to improve query execution over multiple Solid data pods in a privacy-preserving manner.

 ### Querying a Decentralized Web

 The standard way for querying RDF on the Web is through [SPARQL endpoints](cite:cites spec:sparqlprot).